-- a) creating a charter, work plan, and resource plan for the WG and getting it approved by the Area Director and the CESG; - b) publishing the approved work plan, showing the scope of its tasks, their schedule, and the nature and source of the resources (e.g., which agencies are providing staffing support) that are needed for their completion; - c) making sure that necessary resources are committed by someone during the initiation and conduct of new work or the modification of work in progress; - d) managing the day-to-day activities of the WG so that its chartered products are delivered on a negotiated schedule and within a set of negotiated resources; - e) ensuring that documents developed by their WG are properly categorized and that they embody the content and quality expected of documents of their type; - f) deciding which documents should get published as official WG drafts and which should not; - g) managing the progression of documents along the various document tracks and securing the approval of the AD before advancing them toward finalization; - h) obtaining specific CMC authorization, via the CESG and the AD, for initiating document transitions that require a formal agency review; - making sure that the review comments resulting from formal agency reviews are properly dispositioned in a consensus environment before a document's designation is changed; - j) reporting status, progress, and "red flag" items to the AD in a timely manner; - k) working with the AD to synchronize WG activities with the CCSDS meeting and reporting cycle established by the CMC; - publishing detailed WG meeting agendas, usually a few weeks in advance of meetings;
+- a) maintaining charter, work plan, and resource profile for the WG and getting it approved by the Area Director and the CESG; - b) publishing the approved work plan, showing the scope of its tasks, their schedule, and the nature and source of the resources (e.g., which agencies are providing staffing support) that are needed for their completion; - c) making sure and documenting that necessary resources are committed during the initiation and conduct of new work or the modification of work in progress (see 5.5.2); - d) determining what overlaps may exist with projects of other working groups and advising the AD of any actual or potential overlaps; - e) managing the day-to-day activities of the WG so that its chartered products are delivered on a negotiated schedule and within a set of negotiated resources; - f) ensuring that documents developed by their WG are properly categorized and that they embody the content and quality expected of documents of their type; - g) deciding which documents should get published as official WG drafts and which should not: - h) managing the progression of documents along the various document tracks and securing the approval of the AD before advancing them toward finalization; - i) obtaining specific CMC authorization, via the CESG and the AD, for initiating document transitions that require a formal agency review;

-- m) chairing WG meetings and making sure that the proceedings follow a process of consensus; - n) appointing document "rapporteurs" as necessary to be the focal points for making progress on a specification; - o) ensuring that the activities and progress of the WG are made visible to all WG members (and to the public, as appropriate) by requiring the use of Web-based information services provided by the Secretariat (as a minimum, the WG chair must ensure that all major WG discussions and decisions are captured and archived via an official WG mailing list); - p) maintaining the WG tracking list of relevant specifications as they progress through the document tracks, and making recommendations to the AD for the progression of documents as they approach key decision gates; - q) seeking opportunities to advertise and promulgate the work of the WG by alerting WG members to opportunities to publish results or participate in relevant conferences; - r) asking, where appropriate, at a sensible time in each meeting, whether anyone has knowledge of patents, the use of which may be required to utilize or implement the recommendation/deliverable being considered.
-The fact that the question was asked shall be recorded in the meeting report, along with any affirmative responses; - s) obtaining the required clearances and conditions with respect to patent and conflictof-interest issues.
+- j) making sure that the review comments resulting from formal agency reviews are properly dispositioned in a consensus environment before a document's designation is changed; - k) reporting status, progress, and "red flag" items to the AD in a timely manner; - 1) working with the AD to synchronize WG activities with the CCSDS meeting and reporting cycle established by the CMC; - m) publishing detailed WG meeting agendas, usually a few weeks in advance of meetings; - n) chairing WG meetings and making sure that the proceedings follow a process of consensus: - o) making sure WG members agree to the CCSDS code of conduct (annex F); - p) appointing document "rapporteurs" as necessary to be the focal points for making progress on a specification; - q) ensuring that the activities and progress of the WG are made visible to all WG members (and to the public, as appropriate) by requiring the use of Web-based information services provided by the Secretariat (as a minimum, the WG chair must ensure that all major WG discussions and decisions are captured and archived via an official WG mailing list); - r) maintaining the WG tracking list of relevant specifications as they progress through the document tracks, and making recommendations to the AD for the progression of documents as they approach key decision gates; - s) seeking opportunities to advertise and promulgate the work of the WG by alerting WG members to opportunities to publish results or participate in relevant conferences; - t) asking, where appropriate, at a sensible time in each meeting, whether anyone has knowledge of patents, the use of which may be required to utilize or implement the recommendation/deliverable being considered.
+The fact that the question was asked shall be recorded in the meeting report, along with any affirmative responses; - u) obtaining the required clearances and conditions with respect to patent and conflictof-interest issues.